 Unlike other replacement therapies that are given as into-the-vein (intravenous) injections, Haegarda is delivered as an under-the-skin (subcutaneous) injection, allowing for self-administration.

 “Preventive therapy was based on intravenous administration replacement therapy of the defective serum protein.
 A key limitation was the IV [intravenous] route of administration.
-Haegarda is intended for self-administration by subcutaneous injection only,” Jacques Hebert, MD, FRCPC, director at the Centre de Recherche Appliquée en Allergies de Québec, and a research associate at the Laval University, Québec, said in the release.
+Haegarda is intended for self-administration by subcutaneous injection only,” said Jacques Hebert, MD, FRCPC, director at the Centre de Recherche Appliquée en Allergies de Québec, and a research associate at the Laval University, Québec.

 Haegarda’s approvals were based on findings — published in 2019 — from the COMPACT Phase 3 trial (NCT01912456).
 Trial results showed that the treatment lowered the frequency of HAE attacks by a median of 95% when used at a dose of 60 IU/kg twice weekly.
 People on the treatment also largely had no need of rescue medications (a median reduction of 100%).